ntsd/ntsd.dev/_posts/2023-12-22-secure-home-server-by-cloudflare-zero-trust-and-tunnel.md

 ## Cludflare Tunnel

-To access the private IP of the server from the public internet, you need to have a tunnel open for the server without requiring the NAT.
+To access the private IP of the server from the public internet without requiring Fixed IP, DNS, or NAT, you need to have a tunnel open for the server.
+This is work just like the VPN.

 1. Create a Cloudflare Tunnel.